Antonio7098/coach-up-frontend/docs/planning/technical-overview.md

 - Next.js → FastAPI: verify Clerk JWT in FastAPI (issuer, audience, JWKS cache).
 - Propagate a requestId header from client → Next.js → FastAPI; include in all logs with userId/sessionId/trackedSkillId/groupId (hashed if needed).
+- Provider assess calls attach skill tracing headers: `X-Tracked-Skill-Id` and `X-Tracked-Skill-Id-Hash` (SHA-256 of the ID).
+Logs include `trackedSkillIdHash`; raw IDs should be avoided in logs.
 - Allow anonymous read-only health checks; require auth for AI/chat endpoints.

 ### 9.2 Observability & Tracing